As part of our Religious Education, we have been exploring stillness. This technique helps us think deeply, use our imagination and be creative.

 Wednesday 15th November was the day we were all evacuated to the countryside.
 We waved goodbye to our parents before coming into our ‘new’ school.
 Our school day was very different to what we were used to.

-Mrs Bray was very strict and insists we have a hand inspection to check we are clean and tidy.
-Now we sit in table rows and have to be very, very quiet.
-We practise chalk and talk from the board and then have drill practice in the playground.
+Mrs Bray was very strict and insisted we had a hand inspection to check we were clean and tidy.
+We sat in table rows and had to be very, very quiet.
+We practised chalk and talk from the board and then had drill practice in the playground.

 It was such fun to dress up and pretend to be an evacuee.

 To help us understand the significance of Remembrance Day, we made our second visit to Valley View Care Home on Wednesday 8th November.

 We were excited to be able to deliver our completed poppy wreath and individual poppies to the residents, which they had so carefully helped us make the previous week.

 As part of the celebrations, we sang to the residents many familiar songs to them, including Keep the Home Fires Burning, It’s a Long Way to Tipperary and On a Bicycle Made for Two.
 A wonderful afternoon was had by all and many of the residents joined in with the singing!